-In order to protect general government debt portfolio against possible future market shocks, i.e. unfavourable changes of interest rates that directly lead to increase of the costs to the Budget of the Republic of North Macedonia, maintaining optimal interest rate structure of general government debt portfolio is one of the objectives debt managers aim at.
-Hence, limit on interest rate structure of general government debt - minimum threshold of debt with fixed interest rate is determined to be 60% for the period 2024-2028.
+In order to protect general government debt portfolio against possible future market shocks, i.e. unfavorable changes of interest rates that directly lead to increase of the costs to the Budget of the Republic of North Macedonia, maintaining optimal interest rate structure of general government debt portfolio is one of the objectives debt managers aim at.
+Hence, limit on interest rate structure of general government debt - minimum threshold of with fixed interest rate debt is determined to be 60% for the period 2024-2028.

-Taking into account the current structure of general government debt portfolio, as well as the medium-term projections, in the period 2024-2028, fixed-interest rate debt is significantly higher than the set minimum threshold.
+Taking into account the current structure of general government debt portfolio, as well as the mediumterm projections, in the period 2024-2028, fixed-interest rate debt is significantly higher than the set minimum threshold.
 This reflects the commitment of the Ministry of Finance to issue long-term securities on the domestic market, as well as the commitment to borrowing on the basis of instruments with fixed interest rate on the international capital market.

-Figure 5: Interest Rate Structure of General Government Debt
+Chart 5: Interest Rate Structure of General Government Debt

 Threshold on debt refinancing indicator - showing the average time for re-financing the debt is calculated within this Strategy.
 This indicator also shows the portion of central government debt portfolio falling due in the course of the next year.
 In addition, indicator of average time to re-fixing (showing the average time for re-setting the interest rates on the debt portfolio) is also calculated.
-More precisely, in order to protect the central government debt portfolio against the re-financing risk, limit on re-financing risk - minimum threshold of "average time to maturity" indicator in 2024 is determined to be 4 years.
-Moreover, in order to protect the central government debt portfolio against the interest rate risk, minimum threshold of "average time to re-fixing" indicator in 2024 is determined to be 3 years.
+More precisely, in order to protect the central government debt portfolio against the re-financing risk, limit on re-financing risk - minimum threshold is set as regards "average time to maturity" indicator - 4 years in 2024.
+Moreover, in order to protect the central government debt portfolio against the interest rate risk, minimum threshold is set as regards the indicator - 3 years in 2024.